ix-silverstripe-modules/events/README.md

 A new tab in the CMS will allow you to control the display of the calendar.
 Be sure to include the template in your template file.
 	<% include CalendarSidebar %>

+### Other Extensions

+Plenty are provided throughout the module.
+Including (but not limited to):

+* updateEventAddFields
+* updateEventAddActions
+* updateEventAddValidator
+* updateEventsCategories
+* updateEventsPageChildren
+* updateEventCMSFields